intersystems-community/intersystems-iris-dev-template/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg?style=flat&logo=AdGuard)](LICENSE)
 # intersystems-iris-dev-template
 This is a basic template for a development environment to work with ObjectScript in InterSystems IRIS.
 It helps you edit, compile, commit/push, debug and test your ObjectScript code.
-It also aids in packaging your application as a module installable with ZPM.
+It also aids in packaging your application as a module installable with IPM.
 The template is embedded python compatible.

 ## Description